sanpadhy/GITSOURCE/src/README.md

 Problem 161

     Given a 32-bit integer, return the number with its bits reversed.

-For example, given the binary number 1111 0000 1111 0000 1111 0000 1111 0000, return 0000 1111 0000 1111 0000 1111 0000 1111.
+    For example, given the binary number 1111 0000 1111 0000 1111 0000 1111 0000, return 0000 1111 0000 1111 0000 1111 0000
+    1111.

 Problem 310

     Write an algorithm that finds the total number of set bits in all integers between 1 and N.

 Problem 217

     We say a number is sparse if there are no adjacent ones in its binary representation.
 For example, 21 (10101) is sparse, but 22 (10110) is not.
 For a given input N, find the smallest sparse number greater than or equal to N.

     Do this in faster than O(N log N) time.

-Problem
+Problem 268

     Given a 32-bit positive integer N, determine whether it is a power of four in faster than O(log N) time.

 Problem 248

      Find the maximum of two numbers without using any if-else statements, branching, or direct comparisons.

-Problem 161:
-Given a 32-bit integer, return the number with its bits reversed.

-For example, given the binary number 1111 0000 1111 0000 1111 0000 1111 0000, return 0000 1111 0000 1111 0000 1111 0000 1111.

 Problem 338

     Given an integer n, find the next biggest integer with the same number of 1-bits on.
 For example, given the number 6 (0110 in binary), return 9 (1001).

 MATHMATICS